 We all speak english relatively well so no need to worry about language barriers.
 And if you want to even learn some korean, never be shy to ask!

 We recently have had some rude volunteers who took advantage of the generosity offered here at the farm.
 I would like to remind everyone that this place is a community for building friendships as well as work.
 It is not a place to come and “heal.”
 I appreciate all cultures and mindset, but please understand that Korean culture is about community and less individual.
 Soul-searching is a beautiful thing to do, but it can be burdensome to those around if that's the only thing constantly being focused on.

 Please come in mind that this farm is a modest place, we don’t have luxuries and work is important.
 If you are not into rural living and farming, please reconsider as it is unfair for the generous, kind people at the farm who offer everything, even their utmost patience.

-Please, stop asking us to "check out your Instagram page."
-Thank you~~~
+Also, please don't ask us to "check out your Instagram page."

 Betreuung von Tieren

 Babysitten und Kinderbetreuung